AdguardTeam/DnsLibs/CODE_STYLE.md

 ### Indentation and style
 - K&R style, but:
     - Basic indent - 4 spaces
-    - Method/Function body start: same line
+    - Function body start: same line
     - Constructor body start: next line after member initializers
     - Binary operators like `+`, `-`, etc. should have spaces around them.
     - `if()`, `for()`, `while()`: